slevomat/coding-standard/README.md

 * `linesCountBetweenUseTypes`: allows to configure the number of lines between two different types of `use`.
 * `linesCountAfterLastUse`: allows to configure the number of lines after last `use`.

+#### SlevomatCodingStandard.Operators.SpreadOperatorSpacing 🔧

+Enforces configurable number of spaces after the `...` operator.

+Sniff provides the following settings:

+* `spacesCountAfterOperator`: the number of spaces after the `...` operator.

 #### SlevomatCodingStandard.TypeHints.DisallowArrayTypeHintSyntax 🔧